Kaykhusraw II: Coinage

 Between 1240 and 1243 (638 and 641 A.H.) a series of remarkable silver dirhams were struck in Kaykhusraw's name at Sivas and Konya depicting a lion and sun.
 While coins with images are not unknown in Islamic lands, particularly in the centuries following the Crusades, some Islamic traditions forbid representations of living things.

 Several explanations of the lion and sun have been offered.
 One suggests that the images represent the constellation Leo, the astrological sign of Kaykhusraw's beloved Georgian wife Tamar.
 Another says that the lion represents Kaykhusraw and the sun Tamar.

 In popular culture

 In the Turkish television series Diriliş: Ertuğrul, Kaykhusraw II is portrayed by Turkish actor Burak Dakak.

+In the Turkish Drama Series Rumi,Sultan Kaykhusraw II is depicted as the ruling Sultan by actor Burç Kümbetlioğlu.